HloniTheCoder/Candle-Stick-Data/README.md

 Identify Candlestick Patterns Using MQL5

-Candlestick Patterns Include Marubozu, Hammer, Inverted Hammer, Hanging Man, Shooting Star
+Identify The Marubozu, Hammer, Inverted Hammer, Hanging Man, Shooting Star Candlestick Patterns.

-Candlstick Patterns Are Identified Using A Vertical Line Object

-The Implementation can be modified to include additional candlestick patterns and methods of output such as arrows, boxes, and text

-Red Is Used To Identify Bullish Marubozu

-Blue Is Used To Identify Bullish Hammers

-Green Is Used To Identify Bullish Inverted Hammers

-Yellow Is Used To Identify Bearish Marubozu

-Orange Is Used To Identify Bearish Hanging Man

-Purple Is Used To Identify Bearish Shooting Star
+A Vertical Line Will Be Output Corresponding To The Candle Pattern Type.

+The IncludeTutorial Folder Has The File That Contains The Price Data Classes.

+The Class Based Candle Stick Data File Uses The Classes Contained In The Include Folder.

+The Candle Stick Data File Is Independent Of The Price Data Classes.